 If you are open to letting me ride your horse, please reply to this email and let me know when a good time for you would be.

 Try not to take it personally if your questions or emails are met with a “no”.
 It’s not personal, I promise!
 As a horse owner today, I understand that letting people ride my horse is a big legal liability.
-Without the right insurance on my farm (the kind that riding stables have), I could lose my horse or even my whole farm I let someone ride my horse and they were injured.
+Without the right horse insurance on my farm (the kind that riding stables have), I could lose my horse or even my whole farm if I let someone ride my horse and they were injured.

 If the horse owner is hesitant, offer to help out around the barn or with the horse in exchange for riding time.
 By following these steps, you’ll be on your way to horseback riding someone else’s horse in no time!